 The rest is history.
-Pirrung, now an ultra marathon runner, has completed over 120 marathons and more than 175 ultra marathons.
-He has broken over 60 American Records and has garnered over 70 National Titles.
+Pirrung, now an ultra marathon runner, has completed 138 marathons and 197 ultra marathons.
+He has broken over 70 American Records and has garnered 82 National Titles.
 He is a world masters champion and an age group world record holder.
-He has competed internationally 40 times and gained entry to USATFs Masters Hall of Fame.
+He has competed internationally over 50 times, in 21 countries and gained entry to USATFs Masters Hall of Fame.

-Pirrung shared his experience as a weekly newspaper columnist for over 5 years and frequently speaks at schools, businesses and running events about his passion and how it changed his life.
+Pirrung wrote of his experiences in a weekly newspaper column for over 6 years and frequently speaks at schools, businesses and running events about his passion and how it changed his life.

 He is involved with his sport: as the former international representative to the Americas for the International Association of Ultrarunners, Vice-chairperson of USATFs Mountain, Ultra, and Trail running council, president of the American Ultrarunning Association and is currently writing an autobiography.